 Our goal is to improve the precision mutation correction by altering the pathways that govern DNA repair.
 We have attached DNA repair proteins to Cas9 to bias editing and carry the correct repair DNA sequence, and timed editing with the cell cycle.
 Our long-term goal is to develop a platform that can take any patient mutation and correct it to a “healthy” sequence, thus treating a large number of genetic diseases.
 Besides gene therapy, the platform could be adapted for other applications such as cell editing for cancer immunotherapy.

 Personalized use of targeted therapies in rare diseases

 Many genetic immune diseases harbor inherited mutations in pathways that can be targeted with novel therapies originally developed for cancer and autoimmune diseases.
 As an example, JAK inhibitor Ruxolitinib can target activating STAT3 mutations that cause early-onset multi-organ autoimmune disease.
-Compared to cell therapies and gene editing, the use of targeted drugs is much faster and a safer way to improve patient symptoms and quality of life.
+Compared to cell therapies and gene editing, the use of targeted drugs is a much faster and safer way to improve patient symptoms and quality of life.